-Prior to its separation from Varian, Varex had no history of operating as an independent company, and its historical financial information is not necessarily representative of the results that it would have achieved as a separate, publicly-traded company and may not be a reliable indicator of its future results.
+Prior to its separation from Varian, Varex had no history of operating as an independent company, and its historical results as a part of Varian are not necessarily representative of the results that it would have achieved as a separate, publicly-traded company and may not be a reliable indicator of its future results.

-The historical information about Varex in its Annual Report on Form 10-K for the fiscal year ended 2018 refers to Varex's business as operated by and integrated with Varian.
+Some of the information about Varex in its Annual Report on Form 10-K for the fiscal year ended 2018 refers to Varex's business as operated by and integrated with Varian.
 Varex's historical financial information prior to January 28, 2017 included in its Annual Report on Form 10-K for the fiscal year ended 2018 is derived from the consolidated financial statements and accounting records of Varian.
 Accordingly, this historical financial information does not necessarily reflect the financial condition, results of operations, or cash flows that Varex would have achieved as a separate, publicly-traded company during the periods presented or that which Varex will achieve in the future, primarily as a result of the factors described below: